azlee/amberzlee.com/spinner/README.md

 Multiple teams is supported via the `Select team` dropdown however you will need to generate the hash.

-To do so deine the team members as an object with the key being the team name and the value being a list of the team member names.
+To do so define the team members as an object with the key being the team name and the value being a list of the team member names.
 Then run the base64 encoding on the stringified object to get the hash and add it to the url.

 Ex.
 ```